glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

 Usage
 -----
-As an example of how to use :class:`!HandlerCase`, the following is an annoted version of the unittest for :class:`passlib.hash.des_crypt`::
+As an example of how to use :class:`!HandlerCase`, the following is an annotated version of the unittest for :class:`passlib.hash.des_crypt`::

     from passlib.hash import des_crypt